martijndwars/markdown-gradle-plugin/README.md

 This plugin adds the following tasks:

-* _compileMarkdownToHtml_: Compile Markdown file to HTML file.
+* _compileMarkdownToHtml_: Compile a Markdown file to a HTML file.
-* _compileHtmlToPdf_: Compile HTML file to PDF file.
+* _compileHtmlToPdf_: Compile a HTML file to a PDF file.
+* _compileMarkdownToPdf_: Compile a Markdown file to a PDF file (uses above tasks internally).

 ## Example